delete-app/landing/apps/landing/src/content/docs/learn/staying-together/growing-together.md

 ---
-title: "6.3 Growing Together, Not Apart"
+title: "Growing Together, Not Apart"
 description: "Individual growth within a relationship — how to support your partner's evolution while staying connected, and what predicts growing apart."
 sidebar:
   order: 3